Parthyapps/Android-Kotlin-Important-Questions/README.md

 - UIL (Universal Image Loader)

 ## Kotlin
+    Kotlin is a modern cross platform programming language. introduced by jetbrain-11
 ## kotlin coroutines
 - Coroutines are lightweight threads that allow us to execute concurrent code without blocking threads
 - it's essential to avoid blocking the main thread